-Structure chart before restructuring (as of 31 October 2018 - essentially also valid until 30 June 2019):
+Organization chart before restructuring (as of 31 December 2018 - essentially also valid until 30 June 2019):

-MidCo with its different brands owns market leading positions with high barriers to entry.
-MidCo is among the leading fitness offering operators in Germany, with a portfolio of brands that are market leaders in their respective segments and regions.
-The Group operates a subscription-based business model which results in high customer stickiness and revenue visibility; the average member stays with the Group for more than 4 years.
-The multi-brand portfolio creates operational flexibility and allows for club rebranding to react to e.g. changes in customer preference.
+MidCo with its different brands holds market leading positions with high barriers to entry.
+MidCo is among the largest fitness offering operators in Germany, with a portfolio of brands that are among the market leaders in their respective segments and regions.
+The Group operates a subscription-based business model which results in high customer stickiness and revenue visibility; the average member stays with the Group for more than four years.
+The multi-brand portfolio creates operational flexibility and allows for club rebranding to react to, for instance, to changes in customer preference.